 XOOM Energy earned a Bronze Award in our most recent semi-annual rating process with an overall rating of 3.45

-OH Energy Ratings's Bronze Tier providers are solid retail electricity providers that have a lot to offer customers.
+OH Energy Ratings's Bronze Tier providers are solid retail natural gas providers that have a lot to offer customers.
 These companies represent good options for discerning shoppers and have lots to offer customers.
 There are plenty of good companies offering good plans that can fit what consumers are looking for in their company.

 Rating Overall